-Rats and other rodents roaming around our homes and gardens are less than ideal but how can we keep them away?
+Rats and other rodents roaming around our homes and gardens is less than ideal but how can we keep them away?

-Gardening experts are warning homeowners to protect their homes from rats who will be looking to find warmth during the cold winter temperatures.
+Gardening experts are warning homeowners to protect their homes from rats as they will be looking to find warmth during the cold winter months.

-Homeowners are also being warned to look out for super rats after a woman in Bolton was left afraid of entering her garden after super rats had taken over the space.
+The experts also warned homeowners to look out for super rats after a woman in Bolton was afraid to enter her garden after super rats had taken over the space.

-The rats dug holes so can now access her neighbours’ gardens and the rats made it impossible for her grandchildren to play in her garden due to rat droppings and the smell of urine.
+The rats dug holes to access her neighbours’ gardens and the rats made it impossible for her grandchildren to play in her garden due to rat droppings and the smell of urine.

 What are super rats?